 When Disaster Strikes: What Does Your Community Association Cover?

-Whether it’s a natural occurrence like a wildfire or earthquake or an avoidable catastrophe like flooding from a burst pipe, when major damage affects your home or property it can be tough determine where to turn for help and advice or how to determine the responsibility of the owner vs. association.
+Whether it’s a natural occurrence like a wildfire or earthquake or an avoidable catastrophe like flooding from a burst pipe, when major damage affects your home or property it can be tough to determine where to turn for help and advice or how to determine the responsibility of the owner vs. association.

 In this article, we’ll look at what to do in the event of a disaster and how to mitigate the potentially profound consequences.